rtmigo/chkpkg_py/README.md

 assert output[0].isdigit()
 ```

 The current working directory will be a random temporary one.
 If `my_package_cli`
 can be run, then it really is imported into `PATH` and is available from
 everywhere.

 However, such tests are best done on a clean system.
-Otherwise, it may turn out
+If we run the tests on development machine, it may turn out that we are running
-that we are running a command that was in the system before the package was
+a command that was in the system before the package was installed.
-installed.

-### Step 3: Cleanup
+## Step 3: Cleanup

 ``` python3
 pkg.cleanup()